krystianhub/AndroidAPS/README.md

 - Pump-specific lights (cannula age, insulin age, reservoir, battery) are **hidden in MDI mode**; sensor age stays.
 - New MDI-only lights: **last bolus ago** (`2h 15m`, colored by the configured insulin's action curve — green near peak, red when worn off) and **last basal insulin ago** (time since the last recorded Lantus injection, colored by the Lantus curve — red when overdue).
+- The same last bolus / last basal insulin age also appear as rows in the Actions tab stats.

 ### 5. Autotune enabled